lauraalazar/Dsechellia-parasitoid/README.md

-This repository containts a collection of data on D.sechellia loss of immune response against parasitoid wasps.
+This repository contains a collection of data on D.sechellia loss of immune response against parasitoid wasps.
 It is analysed in Chapter 5 of my PhD thesis "Evolutionary genomics of the parasitoid resistance in Drosophila", and
 comprises a lab experiment with a noni extract and a field survey in Cousin Island, Seychelles.